pine-vm/pine/implement/Pine.Core/Elm/ElmCompilerInDotnet/elm-compiler-implementation-guide.md

 For the encoding of Elm values as Pine values, the compiler follows the model established in the `ElmValueEncoding.cs` file.
 The definitions in `ElmValueEncoding.cs` cover the encoding of all Elm values except functions.

-## Emitting Function Applications
+## Function Applications

 To compile a function application from Elm syntax, we use the 'ParseAndEval' expression variant of the Pine language.
 This expression creates a new environment for evaluating an expression, similar to the 'eval' functions found in other languages, such as Python.
 Since there are no symbolic references in Pine, we transport any other functions that the called function depends on into this new environment.

-For example, a recursive function, when calling itself via 'ParseAndEval', composes the new environment so that it also contains a representation of the function itself in encoded form, to enable continuing recursion in the non-terminating branch.
+Function applications are grouped into full applications and partial applications.
+Partial applications are all usages of functions in which fewer arguments are supplied than the number of parameters.
+These partial applications produce function values.

+> Note: The approach using function values and a generic application works in any case.
+The reason we use a different implementation for the full application case is to emit more efficient code.

 ### Full Function Applications

 For function applications where the number of arguments equals the number of parameters of the function (non-partial application), we use the following pattern to compile Elm function applications, as a convention:
 The environment is a list with two items.
 The first item in this list contains all the encoded function bodies needed for further applications.
-This set contains all the transitivels referenced functions that have not been inlined.
+This set contains all the transitively referenced functions that have not been inlined.
 The second item in the list contains the arguments from the source Elm code.

+For example, a recursive function, when calling itself via 'ParseAndEval', composes the new environment so that it also contains a representation of the function itself in encoded form, to enable continuing recursion in the non-terminating branch.

 The following example illustrates the pattern using a concrete recursive function: